30-40 per week

 To become a chemical engineer, you would normally need an accredited BEng degree in chemical, process or biochemical engineering.

 To get onto a relevant degree, you would usually need at least five GCSEs (grades A-C), and three A levels including maths, chemistry and possibly, another science subject.
 Some universities offer a foundation year for people without qualifications in maths and science.
 Check with colleges or universities for their exact entry requirements.
 Visit the UCAS website for information about courses and the universities that offer them.

 Visit the Institution of Chemical Engineers (IChemE) and the Institution of Engineering and Technology (IET), for lists of accredited courses.

 Integrated master’s qualifications such as an MEng can also be studied at university.
 These courses incorporate more independent research and will give you a greater knowledge and understanding of chemical engineering science.
 They could also prepare you for further postgraduate study such as a PhD or EngD.

 If you have a degree in a different branch of engineering, or a related subject like chemistry or polymer science, a postgraduate qualification in chemical or process engineering may increase your chances of finding work.
-Visit Cogent, IChemE and IET websites for more career information.
+Visit Cogent Skills, IChemE and IET websites for more careers information.